Emulator Issues #502

 - No Audio Output

-Updated by baby.lueshi over 13 years ago
+Updated by baby.lueshi almost 14 years ago

 One last setting: Idle Skipping should be off, since that can mess with RNG values, among other things.

-Updated by djnickers over 13 years ago
+Updated by djnickers almost 14 years ago

 With the settings listed by skidau and lueshi, I can in fact rerecord properly... but only for a few seconds before a desync (playback misses a beat and the character's position no longer matches the user's input).
 By slowing down the Dolphin (safe accurate texture cache, disable EFC, etc), I can manage to record for a little longer before the inevitable desync.